One of the biggest hurdles for people when it comes to nutrition is their currently-held belief system surrounding food.

 The human mind wants to label things so it can fit them neatly in a box labeled "resolved."

-The basics of nutrition are simple to understand and hard to implement, and all the internet debating is just a deflection.
+The basics of nutrition are simple to understand, hard to implement, and all the internet debating is just a deflection.

-The vast majority is a waste of time until you can get the basics down.
+The vast majority of all that is a waste of time until you can get the basics down.
 And even then, most of it doesn't move the needle all that much and so isn't worth the extra effort for anyone not competing in something.

 If you get Real Food down, the rest is mostly trivial.